Optimized Embedded Content in News Article Pages

 Effective team communication

-I picked up this approach from the senior product designer, who consistently emphasized the value of "over-communication" right from the project's outset.
-It proved invaluable in helping me understand and manage the project requirements comprehensively as a designer at all levels.
+I adopted this approach from the senior product designer, who stressed the importance of "over-communication" from the start.
+It was crucial in helping me fully understand and manage the project requirements at every stage.

 Creating detailed redlines